archilex/advanced-tables-docs/v3.md

-# Advanced Tables v4
+# Advanced Tables v3 (formerly Filter Sets)

 ![Advanced Tables with View Manager](https://user-images.githubusercontent.com/6097099/269182900-f3226af9-8e0c-4895-98e6-58499a76de7f.png)

 ## Introduction

-Advanced Tables is a premium plugin for [Filament](https://filamentphp.com/) that supercharges your tables with powerful features like user customizable views, enhanced filter tabs, advanced column reordering, convenient view management, filter builder, and more.
+Advanced Tables (formerly known as Filter Sets) is a premium plugin for [Filament](https://filamentphp.com/) that supercharges your tables with powerful features like user customizable views, enhanced filter tabs, reorderable columns, convenient view management, filter builder, and more.

 ### Video

 Check out a short video of some of the powerful features included in Advanced Tables [![Youtube video](https://user-images.githubusercontent.com/6097099/269337282-39ae1c24-eb4c-4d0b-9c88-11fcf14297ef.png)](https://www.youtube.com/watch?v=_vhVHiBzqrs)

-### Demo
+### Demo (New)

 See all the functionality that Advanced Tables has to offer in an interactive demo.
 It also includes a Configuration Playground so you can see many of the configuration options you can use to adapt the plugin to your needs.